 Look out for our newsletters in your inbox soon.

-Often overlooked on account of the popular Looking Glass Falls nearby, Moore Cove Falls is worth checking out due the serene, jungle backdrop of the cove and gentle spray of the fall against the red clay rocks.
-It is a 1.5 mile hike past past the trailhead but worth the walk for those seeking a typically uncrowded destination.
+Often overlooked on account of the popular Looking Glass Falls nearby, Moore Cove Falls is worth checking out due to the serene, jungle backdrop of the cove and gentle spray of the fall against the red clay rocks.
+It is a 1.5-mile hike past the trailhead but worth the walk for those seeking a typically uncrowded destination.

 French Broad Falls is a 3-for-1 package deal located just outside of Brevard off NC 215.
 No signs or directions point to its location, making it easy to pass by unless you are seriously looking for it.
 It is located on private property so treat the area with respect.
 Enjoy the dazzling panoramic view of gushing waterfall beauty.

-At 40ft tall, this gem is among the highest dropping waterfalls in the east.
-Set amidst a backdrop of pastel painted red, gold, and green leaves in autumn, it is a must-see attraction for any low-key hiker willing to embark on the 1.5 mile round-trip journey.
+At 40-foot tall, this gem is among the highest dropping waterfalls in the east.
+Set amidst a backdrop of pastel-painted red, gold, and green leaves in autumn, it is a must-see attraction for any low-key hiker willing to embark on the 1.5-mile round-trip journey.
 A strangely uncrowded attraction, this waterfall brags as being one of the featured sceneries from the movie “The Last of the Mohicans.”

-This magnificent, multi-tiered cascade flows downwards for 60ft across dark shelves and ledges of slick rock to a shallow pool at its base.
+This magnificent, multi-tiered cascade flows downwards for 60 feet across dark shelves and ledges of slick rock to a shallow pool at its base.
 Although on private property, considerate landowners have opened up their backyard to share this pearl with the general public.
-Enjoy the cool spray reflecting off the rocky staircase but tread courteously so as not to endanger the at-traction for others.
+Enjoy the cool spray reflecting off the rocky staircase but tread courteously so as not to endanger the attraction for others.

 Once stationed in Gorges State Park, this particular portion of land has been transferred to Pisgah National Forest ownership.
 Rainbow Falls is an impressive, multi-level viewing platform of the biggest swell along the Horsepasture River.
 It is named for the often seen rainbow reflecting off the falls and across the wooden hiking bridge following a good rain.

-This impressive 60-foot waterfall near Brevard, N.C., in the Pisgah National Forest is one of the most popular in the state thanks to its easy accessibility.
+This impressive 60-foot waterfall near Brevard is located in the Pisgah National Forest and is one of the most popular in the state thanks to its easy accessibility.
 There’s no admission fee for this waterfall and it’s always open, making it a must-see stop while traveling along U.S. 276.
 You can see the spectacular falls from the parking area or you can take a short walk for a closer view.
 In the hotter months, this is a popular swimming hole too.